MustafaLotfi/Owleye/README.md

 **5) Creating a python library:** It can be desired to create a package from the code.
 So, everybody could just install and import the library and use it as they want.

 **6) Providing real-time usage:** For now, it isn't possible to use the program in real-time.
 Because the FPS goes down in this way. the program's FPS for a camera that is 30 FPS reaches to 15.
 So, by optimizing some packages, we can get to a better result.

+## Contributing

+Feel free to improve the project.
+I'll appreciate your pull requests.

+## About project

+Owleye is a subsection of my master thesis: "Driver's Hazard Perception Assessment in a Driving Simulator".